IngaFeick/vinculum/README.md

 |D̿ | 500.000.000 ||
 |M̿ | 1.000.000.000 |10^9|

-In lieu of a specification, numbers larger than 10^9 are represented by completely fictional graphemes comprised of combinations of double vinculums with single/double over- and underlines and single/double vertical centered strokes.
+In lieu of a specification, numbers larger than 10^9 are represented by completely fictional glyphs comprised of combinations of double vinculums with single/double over- and underlines and single/double vertical centered strokes.
 (PRs with better ideas on how to represent this are _very_ welcome)

 Examples: